 Certificate III Business Administration, Certificate III Hospitality, Certificate II Business, Certificate II Retail

 Charlett comes from a business administration background having worked in Professional Services firms and not-for-profit organisations.
-Charlett is currently undertaking a Bachelor of Counselling to further her skills within the youth and mental health support services sector.
+Charlett is currently studying a Bachelors of Counselling and has an interest in working with youth.

 Bachelor of Arts in Public Communication (UTS)

-Kate’s role involves supporting and growing the training program at Blue Knot Foundation.
-Kate is currently doing a Masters of Global Health at Macquarie University to advance her skill-set in community development, health and aid.
-She is freshly breaking into the not-for-profit sector and building her learned skills through practice.
+Kate’s role involves supporting and growing the training program as well as communications distribution at Blue Knot Foundation.
+Kate is currently doing a Masters in Global Health at Macquarie University to advance her skill-set in development, health and policy.

 Bachelor of Social Research and Policy